pmaddire/228_Final/README.md

 # 228_Final

-Animal Motion Imitation, code base adjusted from https://github.com/erwincoumans/motion_imitation
+Animal Motion Imitation, code base adjusted from https://github.com/erwincoumans/motion_imitation.
+Note that this was tested on windows 10 and has had some dependency issues on OS systems.

 ## Setup